himanshi-png/Netflix-Data-Analysis/README.md

 The name of the Dataset used for this projects is netflix_titles.csv.
 There are 6234 rows in the netflix_tiltes.csv file each row containing data about a Movie/TV show.

 I have used Python 3 for this analysis.
-The Libraries/Packages I will be using in this projects are as follows:
+The Libraries/Packages I used in this projects are as follows:
 * numpy (as np is one of the very famous packages for working with arrays in python)
 * pandas (Is greatly used in analysis of data and making dataframe)
 * matplotlib (Lets make our Analyzation fun and interative with the visualization library matplotlib)